-Faculty and staff have access to 50GB of space; students have 5GB.
+Faculty and staff have access to 50GB of space and now students also have 50GB!
 Storage allocations will be reviewed at least annually or as needed upon individual request.
 To request additional storage space, contact the IT Help Center.
 Faculty can request additional storage for students based on course needs.

 How safe are files in myCSUNbox?

 Data privacy and security are a priority for myCSUNbox.
 Your files and documents are transmitted to myCSUNbox via a secure/encrypted tunnel, scanned for viruses and malware, and then encrypted in myCSUNbox.
 Your files are viewable only to you, and to those that you choose to collaborate with.
 Access to myCSUNbox via your tablet or smartphone requires a 4-digit security passcode.